 Mid-range phones started to get much more popular in Bangladesh in 2018.
 Till the end of 2017, low and low-mid range phones and a few high-end releases were mostly in focus.
-Samsung Galaxy A7 (2018) is priced BDT 28,990.
+Samsung Galaxy A7 (2018) is priced BDT 28,990 upon its release.
 We usually put BDT 20,000-30,000 price range phones in the mid-range category.
 Gadgets like Xiaomi Pocophone F1, Nokia 6.1 Plus, Huawei Nova 3i, Oppo F9, Vivo V11 and Xiaomi Mi A2 are currently leading this budget range with some genuine “magnetic” features to attract the majority of the consumers here in Bangladesh.
 Can Samsung overtop all these sensational devices with Galaxy A7 2018?
 Let’s figure it out with an in-depth review.

 Design and Display

 Galaxy A7 (2018) comes with a 6-inch full-view design with perfect sizing for the pocket, but the front camera is in a full top bezel (No notch, teardrop or camera hole).
 It is still a trendy design but lacking a more advanced concept.
 The back is made of glass with premium and shiny looking.
 But if you have a taste for elegance, you may find the blue, gold and pink colors a bit too shiny.
 The black should still fit in your hand well.
 The frames are made of plastic which isn’t a nice thing for the price.
 But the finishing is so good that you can hardly recognize it as plastic and think that it is aluminum metal.
 Overall, adequate and moderate design but lacking a progressive approach.